How Equipment Sellers Can Help Small Businesses Recover from COVID-19

 Within the first three months of the COVID-19 pandemic coming to the U.S.—from February to April 2020—the number of active small business owners plummeted.
 Described as the largest drop in active business in U.S. history, there were 3.3 million temporary closures across the nation.
 That’s 22% of SMB owners no longer active as a result of state, local, federal efforts to curb the spread of the deadly virus.

-As we progress into a new landscape shaped by the 2020 pandemic, business and marketing experts have advised that e-commerce, customer experience, and other post-COVID-19 market trends are here to stay.
+As we progressed into a new landscape shaped by the 2020 pandemic, business and marketing experts advised that e-commerce, customer experience, and other post-COVID-19 market trends are here to stay.

 Here’s how adapting to these changes helped many SMBs survive the worst of the pandemic, how equipment sellers can support their own SMB clients, and how both suppliers and merchants can ride the COVID-19 recovery wave together toward a new and profitable normal.